pj-simpson/async-reference/README.md

 Like many people, I've often struggled with Python's async style.
 Here is a collection of programs, which are intended to serve as 'cheatsheets', or quick reference guides for the different subject areas.
-I might update these from time-to-time, as a learn more.
+I might update these from time-to-time, as I learn more.

 The two most helpful articles I've found so far are: